ReeceGibbsGit/TeamCitySelfHosted/README.md

 ```

 NOTE: the server URL cannot be `localhost` as this refers to localhost in the container itself
+NOTE: If you'd like to use a custom agent that has Powershell and Git on top of the jetbrains agent, you can use the image here instead of `jetbrains/teamcity-agent`: reecegibbs98/teamcity-custom-agent:latest

 ## Configure the TC Agent